lambdadeltakay/rimmanager/readme.md

 ## Known issues (PLEASE READ)

 - The program assumes you have opened RimWorld at least once.
 Please open RimWorld at least once before opening this program.
-- On MacOS trying to load or save your mod configuration will crash the program
 - In no way does this program try to watch changes to mod directories.
 Anything that happens between calls to scan installation will not be caught and may result in catastrophic failure
 - The resulting ModConfig.xml saved is not beautified
 - Mods that do not support your installed version of RimWorld will not be visible